 Getting an account

-As noted above, due to past problems with spam, you need an account to edit.
+As noted above, due to past problems with spam, you need an account to edit, and admins have to manually create accounts.
 Tore, who handles requests for accounts filed via the system, is often busy, but I too am happy to create accounts - just email me (jnc at alum dot mit dot edu).
 Please let me know what account name you'd like, and what email address to associate with it, and I'll try and get right to it.
 The system will send you an email with a temporary password; if you don't see it, and I have sent you an acknowledgement, check your spam-traps: we've had issues with that.
 Jnc (talk) 15:33, 22 October 2017 (CEST)